Thursday, October 27, 2011

 The banner hanging on the other side of the doors said this--He is standing at the door and knocking.

-I wanted to jump off the bus, I wanted to bang on the doors of the church and yell open up.
-But the bus drove on and took me along with it.
-Tears were streaming down my face, people looked away.
-I turned my head out towards the street and we went in search of our next tourist destination.
+I wanted to jump off the bus; I wanted to bang on the doors of the church and yell, "Open up."
+But the bus drove on, taking me along with it.
+Tears were streaming down my face, and people looked away.
+I turned my head out towards the street, and we went in search of our next tourist destination.

 I had a lot to think about after that day.
-I am thankful that I was able to snap a quick picture before moving on, and I am thankful that many years before that day in Paris I opened up the very door that the banners were referring to.
+I am thankful that I was able to snap a quick picture before moving on, and that many years before that day in Paris, I opened the very door the banners referred to.
 The door of my heart.
-In the Biblical metaphor, Jesus is standing at the door of our hearts, and He is knocking.
+In the Biblical metaphor, Jesus stands at the door of our hearts, knocking.
 All we have to do is open that door and let Him in.
 I did that.
 Years ago, I did that.
 So, you see, when I saw those banners, I thought of 2 things--those that had not yet opened the doors of their hearts to Jesus, and that thought made me sad.
-And, I also thought of the many churches in the world who claim to have Jesus in the midst of their congregations, and yet, we know that really they have not even opened their church doors to Him.
+And, I also thought of the many churches in the world that claim to have Jesus in the midst of their congregations, and yet, we know that, really, they have not even opened their church doors to Him.
 And try as I might, I could never get the picture of those banners out of my head.

 Where is Jesus?
 He is standing at the door of your heart and knocking--can you hear Him?